areas-of-specialization-in-medical-laboratory-science

 • Parasitology: it studies parasites (mainly, protozoa, helminths and arthropods) that cause parasitic disorders in human beings, through the use of microscopical techniques.
 Within this area, coproparasitology is in charge of analyzing fecal matter and the presence of infectious microorganisms within them

-• Virology: the analysis of virus that cause illnesses in human beings
+• Virology: the analysis of viruses that cause illnesses in human beings

 • Serology: executes antigen or antibody tests on serum (serological tests) by employing immunological techniques.